-Many have wondered why God would allow the oracles of a pagan Mesopotamian soothsayer to be included in His Word.
-Richard Ritenbaugh shows that, notwithstanding the source, Balaam's prophecies are significant to understanding God's purpose.
+Many have wondered why God would allow the oracles of a pagan soothsayer to be included in His Word.
+Balaam's prophecies are significant to God's purpose.

-Christ severely criticizes the church of Pergamos for its problems with the doctrine of Baalam and idolatry.
-Nevertheless, to those who overcome these sins, He will grant eternal life!
+Christ severely criticizes the church of Pergamos for the doctrine of Baalam and idolatry.
+Nevertheless, to those who overcome, He will grant eternal life.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.